 Vt.
 LBR 3001-1.
 Claims and Equity Security Interests – No Asset Cases.

 Every chapter 7 case will be treated as a “no asset case” unless and until the case trustee files a “Notice of Asset Case.”
-Upon the case trustee’s filing of this notice, the Court will set a deadline for the filing of proofs of claim and issue a “Notice to File Claims” as required by Federal Rule of Bankruptcy Procedure 2002(e).
+Upon the case trustee’s filing of this notice, the Court will set a deadline for the filing of proofs of claim and issue a “Notice to File Claims” as required by Bankruptcy Rule 2002(e).
 Proofs of claim filed in chapter 7 cases not designated as asset cases will be accepted by the Clerk for filing, but no action will be taken upon them unless and until a Notice of Asset Case is filed.